 Nespresso machines fall within the super-automatic genre and utilize a single serving capsule system, similar to the Keurig coffee makers that have become common in many offices and the waiting rooms of overpriced dentists.
 These capsules, often referred to as pods, nearly eliminate cleanup and make it easy to quickly switch between types of coffee.
 Their biggest obvious downside is cost.
 Making a shot with one of these capsules can be as much as double the cost of making a shot from freshly ground beans.

-Aren't Those Capsules Bad For the Environment?
+Are Those Capsules Bad For the Environment?

 On top of the extra cost, many users will be concerned about the environmental impact of producing all those little capsules.
 Nespresso does offer a free recycling service for the Capsules.
 However it is not clear how many users participate in this recycling program, so some people feel that buying into this capsule system is buying into a system of unnecessary waste.
 Additionally, recycling is not a 100% efficient process, so it is still better to not produce the recyclable waste in the first place (that's why 'recycle' come after 'reduce' and 'reuse') The Guardian recently published an article that called out Nespresso's lack of transparency in reporting how many capsules get recycled.
 The good news is that same article lauds Nespresso's efforts in responsibly and sustainably sourcing their coffee.
 Additionally, Nespresso has said they are committed to making their capsules more sustainable.